2014 AGM & Campaigners Conference

 LCC local groups represent the charity’s core activist base and are especially asked to consider if there are any matters they would like to bring to the AGM/Conference - whether simply for discussion or for formal debate and decision.
 For example if there is a campaign your group believes we should be running, or a policy that we should adopt, then your chance to make it happen is to table a motion at the AGM.

-We actively encourage local groups put the LCC AGM on their own meeting agendas in the run up to it, engaging with their own local group members on whether to propose new campaigns, policies, procedures/practices etc. for the organisation.
-If your group does decide to submit a motion (or motions), remember that it must be submitted by an individual LCC member but its text can make it clear that it is being tabled on behalf of the group as a whole.
+We actively encourage local groups to put the LCC AGM on their own meeting agendas in the run up to it, engaging with their own local group members on whether to propose new campaigns, policies, procedures/practices etc. for the organisation.

 Got a Question about the AGM?